WikiLeaks: Financial blockade

 On 22 January 2010, the Internet payment intermediary PayPal suspended WikiLeaks' account and froze its assets.
 WikiLeaks said that this had happened before, and was done for "no obvious reason".
 In August 2010, the internet payment company Moneybookers closed WikiLeaks' account and sent Assange letters saying the account was closed following an audit "to comply with money laundering or other investigations conducted by government authorities."
 According to Moneybookers, initially the "account was suspended due to being accessed from a blacklisted IP address.
 However, following recent publicity and the subsequently addition of the WikiLeaks entity to blacklists in Australia and watchlists in the USA, we have terminated the business relationship."
 The blacklisting came a few days after the Pentagon expressed anger at WikiLeaks for publishing the Afghan War logs.

 In December 2010, PayPal suspended WikiLeaks' account.
 PayPal said it had taken action after the US State Department sent a letter to Wikileaks stating that Wikileaks' activities were illegal in the US.
 Hendrik Fulda, vice-president of the Wau Holland Foundation, said that the Foundation had been receiving twice as many donations through PayPal as through normal banks before PayPal's decision to suspend WikiLeaks' account.
 In this time, Mastercard, Visa Europe, Bank of America, Amazon, Western Union and Swiss bank PostFinance stopped dealing with WikiLeaks.
 Datacell, the IT company that enabled WikiLeaks to accept credit and debit card donations, threatened Mastercard and Visa with legal action to enforce the resumption of payments to WikiLeaks.
 Datacell said Visa's action was the result of political pressure.

-In October 2011 Assange said that the financial blockade had cost WikiLeaks ninety-five per cent of its revenue.
+In October 2011 Assange said that the financial censorship had cost WikiLeaks ninety-five per cent of its revenue.
 In 2012, an Icelandic district court ruled that Valitor, the Icelandic partner of Visa and MasterCard, was violating the law when it stopped accepting donations to WikiLeaks and that donations to WikiLeaks must resume within 14 days or Valitor would be fined US$6,000 a day.
 In November 2012, the European Union's European Commission said Mastercard and Visa were unlikely to have violated EU anti-trust rules.
 In 2013, Assange said the blockade also effected the WikiLeaks Party.

 In response to the financial blockade of Wikileaks, Glenn Greenwald and others created the Freedom of the Press Foundation "to block the US government from ever again being able to attack and suffocate an independent journalistic enterprise the way it did with WikiLeaks".
 Anonymous also launched a series of cyberattacks against companies that cut ties with WikiLeaks.